All Episodes

 Acorn and Project Vote, whatever that is, to announce voter registration totals after nation's most successful voter registration campaign concludes.

-The question goes to a woman named Bertha Lewis, who is Acorn's interim chief organizer.
+The question goes to a woman named Bertha Lewis, who is ACORN's interim chief organizer.

 One of the questions.

-It is from a guy whose first name is Scott, don't know the last name, uh, with the Huffington Post.
+It is from a guy whose first name is Scott, don't know the last name, with the Huffington Post.

-So with that in mind, note with interest the question asked of Acorn by an actual Huffington Post guy.
+So with that in mind, note with interest the question asked of ACORN by an actual Huffington Post guy.

 Wow.